 Information Literacy Program

-Information Literacy has been identified and embraced as one of the College's seven college-wide competencies.
-The Library helped develop the Technology and Information Literacy competency based on national standards and theoretical frameworks.
-The Competency is used as a guide for our teaching and for documenting student progress.
+Information Literacy has been identified and embraced as one of the College's twelve college-wide competencies.
+The Library helped develop the Information Literacy competency based on national standards and theoretical frameworks.
+The competency is used as a guide for our teaching and for documenting student progress.

 Champlain's information literacy program is unique in a number of ways.

-- As an embedded program, librarians see all of our students each semester for their first three years.
+- As an embedded program, librarians see all of our on-campus students at least four times during their first three years.

-- We provide a common, sequential curriculum that emphasizes ways of knowing and asking rather than focusing on library-focused content.
+- We provide a common, sequential curriculum that emphasizes ways of knowing and asking in addition to library-focused content.